adirhno/ja-moveo/README.md

 ## Installation

+- fork the repository to your github
-clone the repository to your local machine:
+- clone the repository to your local machine

 ### Frontend